They are Finally Legal! How to Fly Your Drone Over NYC

 Click the “Create” button, then “Continue” to be taken to your Profile Page.

-Applicants must submit, at minimum, mandatory information regarding the Applicant, Proposed Operator(s), Visual Observer(s), and all required certifications and other attachments for a UA permit application to be considered complete and ready for review.
-You should provide as much information as possible, as additional details may help UA permit application reviewers make the proper determinations.
+Applicants must submit mandatory information about the Applicants.
+These include Proposed Operator(s) and Visual Observer(s).
+Submit all required certifications and other attachments.
+The UA permit application is complete and ready for review after the city receives it.
+You should provide as much information as possible.
+More details may help UA permit application reviewers make the proper determinations.

 Start a new application by clicking the blue “Create” button at the top right.